flano-yuki/mock-ntpv5-client/README.md

 # mock-ntpv5-client
-This is an experimental tool for survey of NTPv5
+This is an experimental NTPV5 mock client for survey

 ## Introduction
 The IETF is beginning to standardize NTPv5.